julia951/yet_another_tests/README.md

 2. Run the Tests
 You can run all the tests or individual tests using npm scripts defined in the package.json.

-To run all tests, use: `npm test`

-To run only the login test: npm run test-login
-To run only the cart test: npm run test-cart
+To run only the login test: `npx playwright test firstTest` To run only the cart test: `npx playwright test secondTest`

 Test Descriptions